 - It is not appropriate to distribute business cards to everyone with whom you come in contact, or to approach another member for the specific purpose of marketing or selling a service/product.

-- Members are not to leave promotional materials on meeting tables or openly distribute such during events without prior approval from VRMA.
+- Members and guests are not to leave promotional materials on meeting tables or openly distribute such during events without prior approval from VRMA.

 - Any member whose invited guest engages in unwanted solicitation or obtains names of other members without VRMA’s consent for future solicitation for the purpose of realizing a monetary gain is in violation of this policy.

-- Members are not to use the names in the membership directory for solicitation.
+- Members and guests are not to use the names in the membership directory for solicitation.

 - Acceptable solicitation behaviors: